-Thanksgiving is basically about one thing: Eating.
-So that translates into a lot of pressure if you are making Thanksgiving dinner, since that is the whole show, and you are responsible for it.
-If you just don't want to go there this year, check out this list of some of the best restaurants in Portland that are open on Thanksgiving.
+Thanksgiving brings people together for a special meal.
+That translates into a lot of pressure if you are the one making Thanksgiving dinner.
+If you just don't want to go there this year, there are some fantastic restaurants in Portland that are open on Thanksgiving.
 You'll get to enjoy some tasty food with friends and family without having to stress over all the preparation and cleaning up.
-Many Portland restaurants will be open, but here's a guide to some of your best options for Thanksgiving 2017.
-These restaurants book up quickly, and if the one you prefer is sold out, get on the waiting list and make a reservation at your No. 2 choice.
+Many Portland restaurants will be open and these restaurants book up quickly.
+If the one you prefer is sold out, get on the waiting list and make a reservation at your second choice.
 It's best to call the restaurant directly for reservations and, the earlier the better.

 Huber's Cafe is famous for its turkey dinners, so Thanksgiving is a no-brainer.
 Established in 1879, Huber’s is Portland’s oldest restaurant.
 It's so popular that some people make a reservation a year in advance.
-But if you can't get a reservation, you can still eat Huber's for Thanksgiving by ordering the Turkey Package for $144.95.
-It serves eight to 10 and comes with all the fixings.
+But if you can't get a reservation, you can still eat Huber's for Thanksgiving by ordering the Turkey Package take out meal serving eight to 10 and accompanied by all the fixings.

 Bread and Ink Cafe

-Bread and Ink is serving up a four-course prix-fixe Thanksgiving dinner that includes your choice of appetizer; soup or salad; five entrees with sides, including turkey with pinenut stuffing; and three yummy desserts.
-Bread and Ink is serving from noon to 8 p.m. on Thanksgiving; the price is $45 for adults.
+Bread and Ink traditionally serves up a four-course prix-fixe Thanksgiving dinner that includes your choice of appetizer; soup or salad; five entrees with sides, including turkey with pine nut stuffing; and three yummy desserts.
+Bread and Ink, located in the Hawthorne District is usually open until 8 p.m. on Thanksgiving.

 You might not be thinking of a Paris-inspired bistro for an all-American Thanksgiving, but if you want a bit of an adventurous meal in a charming space, check it out.
-There will be three seatings, at 1, 4, and 7 p.m., and you will be served charcuterie, oysters, brioche, roasted turkey, and twice-baked sweet potatoes with truffles and gruyere.
-Dinner will be served family style, and it's $50 per person.
+There are usually three seatings, at 1, 4, and 7 p.m., and diners are traditionally served charcuterie, oysters, brioche, roasted turkey, and twice-baked sweet potatoes with truffles and gruyere.
+Dinner is served family-style for a fixed price.

 It can't get more appropriate for a feast of bountiful harvest than at a farmhouse-style restaurant.
 Urban Farmer is, of course, a very upscale farmhouse.
 It's located in the trendy The Nines luxury hotel building.
 For Thanksgiving, you can expect things such as foie gras, roasted beets, cauliflower steak, beef short ribs, plus traditional turkey.
-Sides like cornbread stuffing and candied yams are served family style, and you get a choice of several dessert options.
+Sides like cornbread stuffing and candied yams are served family-style, and you get a choice of several dessert options.
 Thanksgiving dinner is a fixed price with a lower price for children and the restaurant is usually open from noon to 9 p.m. on Thanksgiving Day.